BinghamtonRover/RoverSystem/docs/network.md

 ### 2 - Camera

 The camera message encodes a part of a camera frame.
 The definition of this message can be found in [camera.md](camera.md).

+Camera messages are not acked and are not order-sensitive.